KauzClay/docs-tap/scst-scan/creating-scan-policy-template.hbs.md

 chains.
 You must [author a custom supply chain](../scc/authoring-supply-chains.hbs.md) to enable policy enforcement.

-To enforce a policy in a supply chain you need a `ClusterImageTemplate` that uses a Tekton `TaskRun` to evaluate the vulnerabilities and enforces the set policy.
+To enforce a policy in a supply chain you need a `ClusterImageTemplate` that uses a Tekton `TaskRun` to evaluate the vulnerabilities and enforce the set policy.
 This topic provides a sample `TaskRun` and a sample `ClusterImageTemplate` for you to edit.

 ## <a id="prepare"></a> Prepare for the `TaskRun`

 The `TaskRun` queries the Metadata Store to get the list of vulnerabilities for the image.
 Authenticate with the Metadata Store API by obtaining an access token and a certificate:

-1. Generate an image that has the curl and jq commands.
-You can either:

-    - (Recommended) Build your own image.
-    - Use a base Ubuntu image.
-This gets you started faster but is only for testing purposes.
+1. Generate an image that has the `curl` and `jq` commands.
+You can build your own image (recommended) or use a base Ubuntu image that gets you started faster but is only for testing purposes.

     Build your own image
-    : Build an image that contains curl and jq for the tekton `Task` to use.
+    : Build an image that contains `curl` and `jq` for the Tekton `Task` to use.

-      VMware recommends that you use this option because the image will have stable versions and dependencies that are deterministic.
-It will not need to download curl and jq each time the script runs.
+      VMware recommends that you use this option because the image has stable versions and dependencies that are deterministic.
+The image does not need to download `curl` and `jq` each time the script runs.

       To build your image:

       1. Create a `Dockerfile` with the following in a blank directory:

          ```dockerfile
          FROM ubuntu:latest

          RUN apt-get update
          RUN apt-get install -y jq curl
          ```

-      1. Build and push the image to a registry that is accessible by the build cluster by running:
+      1. Build and push the image to a registry that the Build cluster can access by running:

          ```console
          docker build . -t REGISTRY-URL-LOCATION/IMAGE-NAME:IMAGE-TAG
          docker push REGISTRY-URL-LOCATION/IMAGE-NAME:IMAGE-TAG
          ```

          Where:

          - `REGISTRY-URL-LOCATION` is the registry URL.
 For example, `registry.hub.docker.com/project`.
          - `IMAGE-NAME` is the name of the image.
 For example, `curl-jq-bash`.
          - `IMAGE-TAG` is the tag of the image.
 For example, `latest`.

-      1. If you are pushing to a private registry, run the following command on the Build cluster:
+      1. If you are pushing to a private registry, on the Build cluster run:

          ```console
-          tanzu secret registry add registry-credentials --server REGISTRY-SERVER --username REGISTRY-USERNAME --password REGISTRY-PASSWORD --export-to-all-namespaces --yes --namespace tap-install
+         tanzu secret registry add registry-credentials --server REGISTRY-SERVER --username \
+         REGISTRY-USERNAME --password REGISTRY-PASSWORD --export-to-all-namespaces --yes \
+         --namespace tap-install
          ```

          Where:

          - `REGISTRY-SERVER` is the registry URL.
 For example, `registry.hub.docker.com`.
-          - `REGISTRY-USERNAME` the user name that is allowed to read the pushed curl jq image.
+         - `REGISTRY-USERNAME` the user name that is allowed to read the pushed `curl` `jq` image.
-          - `REGISTRY-PASSWORD` the password that is allowed to read the pushed curl jq image.
+         - `REGISTRY-PASSWORD` the password that is allowed to read the pushed `curl` `jq` image.

     Use a base Ubuntu image
-    : To get started quicker and for testing purposes, you can embed the downloading of curl and jq in the `Task` script and use a base Ubuntu image.
+    : To get started quicker you can embed the downloading of `curl` and `jq` in the `Task` script and use a base Ubuntu image.

-      > **Note** This option is not recommended in production environments.
+      > **Caution** Do not use this option in production environments.
 VMware recommends that you
-      > build your own image that contains curl and jq so that it has predetermined dependencies and versions.
+      > build your own image that contains `curl` and `jq` so that it has predetermined dependencies
+      > and versions.

-      For example, in the `Task` YAML:
+      Here is example `Task` YAML:

       ```yaml
       ---